Ghurtchu/braindrill/README.md

 - `chmod +x startup.sh`
 - `./startup.sh`

+In case you change code and want to run the new version you should execute:
+- `./startup.sh rebuild`

 Example:
 - sending `POST` request at `localhost:8080/lang/python`
 - attaching `python` code to request body